UK lawmaker says Johnson critics face government 'blackmail' - NewsBreak

 UK lawmaker says Johnson critics face government 'blackmail'

-A lawmaker from Britain’s governing Conservatives accused the government on Thursday of blackmailing opponents of Prime Minister Boris Johnson, as the party 's internal rifts over its beleaguered leader deepened.
+LONDON — (AP) — A lawmaker from Britain’s governing Conservatives accused the government on Thursday of blackmailing opponents of Prime Minister Boris Johnson, as the party's internal rifts over its beleaguered leader deepened.

 William Wragg, a Conservative member of Parliament, said legislators calling for a challenge to Johnson’s leadership have faced “intimidation,” and urged them to contact the police.